You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 El Chalten, and Patagonia in general, is a summer destination.
 The summer months (December to March) are the best weather-wise.
 They are also the busiest and most expensive months.

 Spring is quieter, but trails might still be closed if they are covered in snow and ice.
-The mountains will have plenty of snow though, so views from opened trails will be even more magical.
+The mountains will have plenty of snow though, so views from open trails will be even more magical compared to summer.

 Autumn is a good option too, and my favorite season for Patagonia.
-The autumn colors add an extra touch to the area.
-It does get colder, especially at night, so trails might be slightly frozen over, especially early in the day.
+The autumn colors add an extra touch.
+It does get colder this time of year, especially at night, so trails might be slightly frozen over early in the day.

 Where to stay in El Chalten